fnep/mtv_dl/README.rst

 Support
 -------

 This project is free and open source (MIT licensed).
 It's not very actively maintained but also not neglected.
 It's just here in case it's useful for somebody.

+Für "Issues": Ich komme aus Dresden und spreche auch Deutsch.

 This project is supported by: